 Have you been looking for a pair of snow boots for your child with narrow feet?
 Do you feel like every single pair of snow boot that you try gaps too much around your child’s legs and allows for too much foot movement inside the boot?

-I have been working for a specialized children’s shoe store fitting shoes and orthotics for the last ten years, where we specialize in children with foot and leg problems, but we provide regular shoe fittings as well.
-Throughout the years, I have become familiar with the best shoe brands and styles for children with NARROW, medium, wide, and extra wide feet.
+I have been working for a specialized children’s shoe store for over 10 years now.
+The store specializes in shoes for children with foot and leg problems, but we provide regular shoe fittings as well.
+From my experience fitting thousands of kids, I have become familiar with the best shoe brands and shoe styles for children with narrow feet.

 If the snow boots are too wide this will also compromise your child’s stability, specially when walking on wet, slippery surfaces.

-There is one particular thing I learned from fitting children’s shoes through all these years, and I want you to remember this: It doesn’t matter how narrow or how wide your kids’ feet are, I have always found at least ONE particular shoe style that will FIT the shape of your kids’ feet perfectly, and I will HELP YOU find it.
+I am always emphasizing to parents how it doesn’t matter how narrow or how wide their kids’ feet are, there is always at least one particular shoe style that will fit the shape of your kids’ feet perfectly, and I will help you find it.

 Before I provide you with a selection of the best narrow boots for children, let’s take a look at some steps you can take in order to identify whether your child has narrow feet or not:

 Put your child’s shoes on and slide your finger in the front of the shoe to see if there is extra shoe material.
 Take a look at the picture below for visualization purposes.
 Do you notice how there is a lot of extra shoe material n the front f the shoe?

-The Best Narrow Snow Boots For Kids – The Features!
+Narrow Snow Boots For Kids – The 5 Most Important Features!

 What Are The Most Popular Snow Boot Brands For Narrow Feet?